rockenman1234/summer-internship-program/2025/granite-tutorial-supplemental.md

 # Granite Tutorial Supplement (BETA)

-This page covers some added resources to run and work with the open source IBM Granite Workshop material [see workshop material here](https://ibm.github.io/granite-workshop).
+This page covers some added resources to run and work with the open source [IBM Granite Workshop material](https://ibm.github.io/granite-workshop).

 ## Running on PACE ICE